Krezme/Building-System/README.md

 If Building Slot prefab is not under a Building Slot Manager the Left Focusing Menu will to get a button corresponding to the Building Slot.
 (Made this way for performance reasons)

+If player does not have enough resources there isn't a message to tell the player that they have insufficient resources after attempting to build/upgrade the building.

 ## Used Packages

 PBR medieval houses pack : https://assetstore.unity.com/packages/3d/environments/fantasy/pbr-medieval-houses-pack-71546